Influencer Iris Hsieh’s death: Malaysian rapper Namewee maintains innocence as remand extended

 Follow topic:

-KUALA LUMPUR – The remand period for Malaysian rapper Wee Meng Chee, better known by his stage name Namewee, has been extended by three days.
+KUALA LUMPUR – The remand period for Malaysian rapper Wee Meng Chee, better known by his stage name Namewee, has been extended by three days as he maintains his innocence amid ongoing investigations into a Taiwanese influencer’s death.

-The 42-year-old rapper’s lawyer Joshua Tay, who spoke to the media outside the Dang Wangi District Police Headquarters in Kuala Lumpur, said that the remand period had been extended to Nov 13.
+The 42-year-old rapper’s lawyer Joshua Tay, who spoke to the media outside the Dang Wangi District Police Headquarters in Kuala Lumpur on Nov 10, said that his client’s remand period had been extended to Nov 13.

 .